 Mountain Rescue and Training: Mountaineering-cum-Rescue Centres have been established at Jispa and Bharmour to impart training to the tribal people in mountaineering and rescue work.
-The services of these centres are also being utilized by the district authorities for providing rescue coverage to Mountaineering Expeditions during accidents and to local people during heavy snow in winter.
 Rescue posts on either side of the Rohtang Pass are established at Marhi and Koksar to provide assistance to the people crossing over the Rohtang pass during winter; similar rescue post is also set up at Bharmour which provides rescue coverage during the Manimahesh fair.
-There is a proposal to establish Mountaineering and Skiing centre at Sangla in Kinnaur District.
-Main object to open this centre at Sangla is to promote Adventure Tourism in Kinnaur District and involving of local youth through formation of self-help groups in promotion of tourism to provide them viable source of income and self-employment.